Rookie Card Year: 1983

 Tony Gwynn has four rookie cards.
 Released in 1983, they're relatively inexpensive as they were released at a time of growing print runs.
 Despite the overwhelming quantities available, high grade examples can command top dollar.

 A widely accessible signer, Gwynn's autographs are very affordable as well, on both cards and memorabilia.
-Even in retirement, he still appears regularly in newer sets.
+Even in retirement, he still appeared regularly in newer sets.
 While the supply may be on the higher side and the prices a little flat, Tony Gwynn cards and memorabilia remain popular with collectors.

 Tony Gwynn Rookie Card Guide